-Beyond 400 s^{-1} , the dilute population of RBCs is subjected to a new shift in morphology and large lobes develop on the surface of the cells (Fig. 1A).
+Beyond 400 s^{-1} the dilute population of RBCs is subjected to a new shift in morphology and large lobes develop on the surface of the cells (Fig. 1A).
 These out-of-plane deformations are again a signature for a lack of fluidization of the membrane even for the largest stress of 6 Pa we were able to reach both experimentally (with the rheometer and in microflows) and numerically.
-Noteworthy, Sutera and Mehrjardi [30] studied in the 1970s the morphology of cells hardened in PBS solutions at very high shear stresses ($\tau \geq 10$ Pa).
+Noteworthy, Sutera and Mehrjardi (30) studied in the 1970s the morphology of cells hardened in PBS solutions at very high shear stresses ($\tau \ge 10$ Pa).
 Their images at $\tau = 10$ Pa show the presence of pronounced concavities on RBCs similar to those we observe for polylobed cells.
-Our experiments confirm how lobes are directly associated with a large enough viscosity contrast λ since they vanish in very viscous dextran solutions as shown in Fig. 4 (from $\lambda \approx 2.9$).
+Our experiments confirm how lobes are directly associated with a large enough viscosity contrast λ because they vanish in very viscous dextran solutions, as shown in Fig. 4 (from $\lambda \approx 2.9$).
 However, the exact nature of these transitions and the development of folded shapes remain to be understood.
-Modifications of a RBC membrane at rest can also induce similar transformations observed here for increasing shear rates.
-Theoretically, a large equilibrium-shape variety has been obtained for RBCs including stomatocytes, with circular and deformed rims, and trilobes (named knizocytes in the literature), by changing the resting elastic state of the cytoskeleton and the area difference between lipid leaflets in the model [31].
+Modifications of an RBC membrane at rest can also induce similar transformations observed here for increasing shear rates.
+Theoretically, a large equilibriumshape variety has been obtained for RBCs including stomatocytes, with circular and deformed rims, and trilobes (named knizocytes in the literature), by changing the resting elastic state of the cytoskeleton and the area difference between lipid leaflets in the model (31).
 Despite this striking similarity, the dynamic shapes in our simulations have been observed without any explicit modification of the membrane.
-These results open the road for further experimental investigations on the possible flow-induced modifications of RBCs membrane and their impact on dynamics.
+These results open the road for further experimental investigations on the possible flowinduced modifications of RBCs membrane and their impact on dynamics.

 Our dilute single-cell experiments and simulations show how out-of-plane deformations are inevitable for increasing shear rates.
-However, for more concentrated suspensions, a large population of creased and flattened discocytes appears both in experiments (see Movie S9) and simulations (see Movie S7 and Fig. S1).
-While it is perfectly conceivable that large lobes cannot easily develop on membranes in crowded suspensions, the complex flow between cells seems to counter-balance the inherent tendency of RBCs to elongate more in the vorticity direction.
+However, for more concentrated suspensions, a large population of creased and flattened discocytes appears both in experiments (Movie S9) and simulations (Movie S7 and Fig. S1).
+Although it is perfectly conceivable that large lobes cannot easily develop on membranes in crowded suspensions, the complex flow between cells seems to counterbalance the inherent tendency of RBCs to elongate more in the vorticity direction.
 It is this fine balance between vorticity- and flow-direction elongations that aligns cells on average parallel to the flow.
-Nevertheless, any variations in relative positions between the cells or any collisions immediately give birth to local bulges on the membranes and produce large fluctuations of shapes as seen in RBCs extension distributions (Movie S7 and Fig. S1).
+Nevertheless, any variations in relative positions between the cells or any collisions immediately give birth to local bulges on the membranes and produce large fluctuations of shapes as seen in RBC extension distributions (Movie S7 and Fig. S1).

-In summary, blood shear-thinning is related to a rich behavior of RBCs in shear flow convoluted with a large distribution of cell shapes for any given flow condition.
-The lack of membrane fluidity for high viscosity contrast is the key feature which controls RBCs behavior.
-Besides shear-thinning, several fundamental physiological phenomena have been analyzed under the assumption of membrane tank-treading, such as vaso-regulatory ATP release by RBCs in strong shear flows [32] or the formation of a few-micron thick cell-free layer adjacent to the vessels walls which is responsible for the apparent viscosity drop with decreasing vessel diameter, the so-called Fåhræus-Lindqvist effect [33].
-Our study questions the relevance of such droplet-like analogy for RBC dynamics to explain these phenomena and asks to re-explore them both experimentally and theoretically for physiologically relevant viscosity and stress conditions.
-Finally, our study suggests that in pathological states inducing a change in blood features such as plasma composition, RBCs cytosol viscosity or membrane mechanical properties, the onset of shape transitions will be impacted and this should play a central role in pathological blood rheology and flow.
+In summary, blood shear thinning is related to a rich behavior of RBCs in shear flow convoluted with a large distribution of cell shapes for any given flow condition.
+The lack of membrane fluidity for high viscosity contrast is the key feature that controls RBCs' behavior.
+Besides shear thinning, several fundamental physiological phenomena have been analyzed under the assumption of membrane tank treading, such as vasoregulatory ATP release by RBCs in strong shear flows (32) or the formation of a few-micron-thick cell-free layer adjacent to the vessels walls that is responsible for the apparent viscosity drop with decreasing vessel diameter, the so-called Fåhræus-Lindqvist effect (33).
+Our study questions the relevance of such droplet-like analogy for RBC dynamics to explain these phenomena and seeks to reexplore them both experimentally and theoretically for physiologically relevant viscosity and stress conditions.
+Finally, our study suggests that in pathological states inducing a change in blood features such as plasma composition, RBC cytosol viscosity, or membrane mechanical properties the onset of shape transitions will be affected, and this should play a central role in pathological blood rheology and flow.